-The height of screen walls will vary along the alignment depending on the distance between residential properties and the highway, and the location of the properties in relation to the new road levels.
-They will be high enough so that drivers of vehicles and pedestrians using the PSP can’t see into residential back yards.
+The height of screen walls varies along the alignment depending on the distance between residential properties and the highway, and the location of the properties in relation to the new road levels.
+They are high enough so that drivers of vehicles and pedestrians using the shared path can’t see into residential back yards.

 Changes to amenity

 Will Hampton Park Primary School still have a pedestrian underpass?